 The ‘Green Infrastructure’ concept can be defined as ‘an interconnected network of green space that conserves natural ecosystem values and functions and provides associated benefits to human populations’.

-The promotion and development of the Green Infrastructure approach can assist in halting the loss of biodiversity and decline in ecosystem services while enhancing the human environment including our opportunities for recreation.
-Perhaps it is the case that biodiversity continues to decline because its value is not reflected in decision making by business and government.
+The promotion and development of the Green Infrastructure approach can assist in halting the loss of biodiversity and decline in ecosystem services while enhancing the human environment, including opportunities for recreation.
+Perhaps it’s the case that biodiversity continues to decline because its value is not reflected in decision making by business and government.
 Green Infrastructure seeks to address this problem by providing a location-related evidence base which highlights the value of biodiversity and ecosystem services to the economy and society.

 Valuing Green Infrastructure

 Green Infrastructure planning allows for the integration of the value of biodiversity into business decisions in sectors such as agriculture and water supply, and also local and central Government decisions.
 Ecosystem services supplied by Green Infrastructure include:

 - Provisioning the production of food and water

 - Regulating the control of climate and disease

 - Cultural, spiritual and recreational benefits (Comhar SDC)

 Working with clients and partners across various disciplines, Compass have been involved in a number of Green Infrastructure projects, with our staff providing policy and strategic guidance as well as data collation, analysis and scenario testing services.

 The diagram below shows a typical Green Infrastructure project implementation workflow.